MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/data-purge.md

 	 * The spare capacity it has for purge operations
 	 * Several other factors
 	The duration of phase 2 can vary between a few seconds to many hours.
-1. **Phase 3: (Hard Delete)**
+1. Phase 3: (Hard Delete)
    Work back all storage artifacts that may have the "poison" data, and delete them from storage.
-This phase is done at least five days *after* the completion of the previous phase, but no longer than 30 days after the initial command.
+This phase is done at least five days after the completion of the previous phase, but no longer than 30 days after the initial command.
 These timelines are set to follow data privacy requirements.

 Issuing a `.purge` command triggers this process, which takes a few days to complete.
-If the "density" of records for which the predicate applies is sufficiently large, the process will effectively reingest all the data in the table.
+If the density of records for which the predicate applies is sufficiently large, the process will effectively reingest all the data in the table.
 This reingestion has a significant impact on performance and COGS.

 ## Purge limitations and considerations

-* **The purge process is final and irreversible**.
-It isn't possible to "undo" this process or recover data that has been purged.
+* The purge process is final and irreversible.
+It isn't possible to undo this process or recover data that has been purged.
 Commands such as [undo table drop](../management/undo-drop-table-command.md) can't recover purged data.
-Rollback of the data to a previous version can't go to "before" the latest purge command.
+Rollback of the data to a previous version can't go to before the latest purge command.

 * Before running the purge, verify the predicate by running a query and checking that the results match the expected outcome.
 You can also use the two-step process that returns the expected number of records that will be purged.

 * As a precautionary measure, the purge process is disabled, by default, on all clusters.
    Enabling the purge process is a one-time operation that requires opening a [support ticket](https://ms.portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/overview); specify that you want the `EnabledForPurge` feature to be turned on.

-* The `.purge` command is executed against the Data Management endpoint: `https://ingest-[YourClusterName].kusto.windows.net`.
+* The `.purge` command is executed against the Data Management endpoint: `https://ingest-[YourClusterName].[Region].kusto.windows.net`.
 The command requires [database admin](../management/access-control/role-based-authorization.md) permissions on the relevant databases.
 * Because of the purge process performance impact, and to guarantee that the [purge guidelines](#purge-guidelines) have been followed, do the following steps:
     * Modify the data schema so that minimal tables include relevant data
 	* Batch commands per table to reduce the significant COGS impact of the purge process.